 2023-2024 Funding Allocations

-In the financial year 2022/2023, schools receive £1,455 for Free School Meals pupils in Reception to Y6 and £2,530 for any pupil identified as a Looked After Child in the January census.
-Looked after children are those children who have been adopted, subject to a special guardianship order, a child arrangements order (previously known as a residence order) or who has been in local-authority care for 1 day or more. £355 is attached to the Service Child funding per pupil.
+In the financial year 2023/24, schools received £1,455 for Free School Meals pupils in Reception to Y6 and £2,530 for any pupil identified as a Looked After Child in the January census.
+Looked after children are those children who have been adopted, subject to a special guardianship order, a child arrangements order (previously known as a residence order) or who has been in local-authority care for 1 day or more. £355 was attached to the Service Child funding per pupil.

-Barlow Primary School will receive £5533 of Pupil Premium Funding, £2000 of Recovery Premium and £270 of Tutor-Led Funding in the financial year 2023-2024 and plans are in place to spend it in this way.
+Barlow Primary School received £5533 of Pupil Premium Funding, £2000 of Recovery Premium and £270 of Tutor-Led Funding in the financial year 2023-2024 and it was spent as follows below.

 Pupil Premium Funding Plans 2023-2024